LumitoLuma/chatgpt-client/README.md

 # Simple C ChatGPT client

-**Latest version: 0.5.0 (August 10, 2023)**
+**Latest version: 0.5.1 (November 19, 2023)**
 > **Changelog:**
-> - Added /temperature command to customize the model's temperature (randomness).
+> - Added /import and /export commands to preserve conversations between sessions.
-> - Added /clear command to clear the shell display (like the `clear` bash-shell command).
-> - Handle Ctrl+C keystroke correctly.
-> - Fixed possible security issues and segfaults.
-> - Other minor bugfixes.
+> - Other minor changes.

 This is a simple ChatGPT client written in C (GNU89) for UNIX-based systems only (for now).
 It communicates using OpenAI's API to provide a conversational-style terminal interface.